THE WATER TECHNOLOGY LIST HAS NOW CLOSED

-All businesses were able to claim ECAs, irrespective of size, industrial or commercial sector or location.
+All businesses like ISO consultants were able to claim ECAs, irrespective of size, industrial or commercial sector or location.

 Capital allowances and ECAs were claimed in a business’s tax return.
 For tax purposes, a business also needed to keep records of the purchase of products and systems, including water efficient products, which were eligible for the ECA.